awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

    Support for a minimum Transport Layer Security \(TLS\) version is back ported from PostgreSQL 12\.
 It allows the Aurora PostgreSQL server to constrain the TLS protocols with which a client is allowed to connect via two new PostgreSQL parameters\.
 These parameters include [ssl\_min\_protocol\_version](https://www.postgresql.org/docs/current/runtime-config-connection.html#GUC-SSL-MIN-PROTOCOL-VERSION)and [ssl\_max\_protocol\_version](https://www.postgresql.org/docs/current/runtime-config-connection.html#GUC-SSL-MAX-PROTOCOL-VERSION)\.
 For example, to limit client connections to the Aurora PostgreSQL server to at least TLS 1\.2 protocol version, set the `ssl_min_protocol_version` to `TLSv1.2`\.

+1. Added support for the `pglogical` extension version 2\.2\.2\.

+   The `pglogical` extension is a logical streaming replication system that provides additional features beyond what’s available in PostgreSQL native logical replication\.
+Features include conflict handling, row filtering, DDL/sequence replication and delayed apply\.
+You can use the `pglogical` extension to set up replication between Aurora PostgreSQL clusters, between RDS PostgreSQL and Aurora PostgreSQL, and with PostgreSQL databases running outside of RDS\.

 **Critical Stability Enhancements**

 1. Fixed a bug related to heap page extend that in rare cases resulted in longer recovery time and impacted availability\.